Local's Guide to Cross Country Skiing in Fernie, BC

 The Montane Trail System is located just off of Coal Creek Road, featuring over 12kms of multi-use trails, most groomed regularly.
 Montane Trails for cross-country skiing only, are called Montane Green.
 Additional trails in the system are for snowshoeing, fat biking, and dog walking.
 A day-use hut can be found towards the far end of the trail system and features beautiful views towards Fernie Alpine Resort.

 The Montane trails are a mix of beginner, intermediate and advanced.
-Montane Trails are managed by the Fernie Trails and Ski Touring Club; donations are welcomed and lifetime memberships are available for $25.
+Montane Trails and the Montane Hut are managed by the Coal Creek Heritage Society; donations are welcomed and much appreciated.